 A diagnosis of mitochondrial disease can, understandably, be devastating.
 There will be many questions and emotions.
-This page is aimed at providing information and support for New Zealanders affected by 'mito', along with their family and friends.
+This page aims to provide information and support for New Zealanders affected by 'mito', along with their family and friends.

 - we all have mitochondria - they are found in every cell in our body